CR105/REST_API/Readme.md

 - python-docx
 - virtualenv

+Install virtualenv and configure the virtual environment
+>pip install virtualenv

-Can you use the following comman:
+Afther install and creat new venv, you can use the following comman to install some dependencies:
 >pip install requests python-docx

 For more information visit: